brookhong/Surfingkeys/README.md

 | `open_url` | open a page in a new background tab, for you to look at when you are done |
 | `group_tabs` | collect open tabs into one named tab group |

 So *"where does it say that?"* highlights the sentence on the page (`n` walks the other matches, `Esc` clears them), *"open the changelog it links to"* leaves a tab waiting for you, and *"tidy my GitHub tabs into a group"* does it.
-These three never touch the page you are on and never close anything: `open_url` opens in the background on purpose, because navigating or switching away would take the chat down with it, and a tab group only collects tabs you already have open — drag one out to undo it. **Every call of them is confirmed, every time, and no setting can waive that** — see below.
+These three never touch the page you are on and never close anything: `open_url` opens in the background on purpose, because navigating or switching away would take the chat down with it, and a tab group only collects tabs you already have open — drag one out to undo it. **Every call of them is confirmed, and no setting can waive that** — the only thing that can is the `s` you press on the prompt itself, which allows the tool on one site until you take it back — see below.

 `page_outline`, `search_page` and `list_page_links` exist so that a question about one detail of a long page does not cost a full read of it: each returns a short list, and `search_page` gives the character offset that makes the `read_page` after it land on the answer rather than at the top. `list_page_links` reads the converter's own output back, which is exact rather than approximate — every unescaped bracket in that text is one the converter wrote, so a link it reports is a link the page really contains, and a page that merely prints `[docs](https://evil.example)` in its text has none.